Puppy Exercise Guidelines: Play Vs. Overexertion

 Working Breeds

 Working breeds, such as Golden Retrievers or Australian Cattle Dogs, have been bred for demanding tasks and often have high energy levels.
 These breeds thrive on both physical and mental stimulation.
-Engaging in activities like obedience training, interactive games, or agility training fulfills their exercise needs while also allowing them to utilize their intelligence and problem-solving skills.
+Engaging in activities like training, interactive games, or agility training fulfills their exercise needs while also allowing them to utilize their intelligence and problem-solving skills.

 Supplementing Exercise with Mental Stimulation